KuchibhotlaPradeepthi/UNP_project_BI_with_Power/README.md

 # UNP_project_BI_with_PowerBI

-completed this project as part of my BI with PowerBi Internship with United Network of Professionals (UNP)
+Completed this project as part of my BI with PowerBi Internship with United Network of Professionals (UNP)

 Key Highlights:
 1. Contributes to the development of intricate KPIs and dynamic interactive PowerBi interfaces.